E-commerce in India: Market size and growth

 As per property consultant Colliers International, the demand for warehousing of 5,000 to 10,000 square feet size will increase due to COVID-19 lock-downs which lead to a surge in online orders of essential items for same day delivery especially in tier-1 cities like Mumbai, Kolkata, Bengaluru, Chennai and New Delhi.
 Flipkart will debut a hyperlocal service called Flipkart Quick in Bengaluru to start 90 minutes deliveries.
-Amazon observed spike in page views with four times increase in “Add to Cart” during the lockdown, leading to doubling of sales.
+Amazon observed spike in page views with four times increase in "Add to Cart" during the lockdown, leading to doubling of sales.
 It also started selling auto insurance in partnership with Acko General Insurance which is available to users through Amazon app and mobile website.
 With opening of 10 new warehouse, the count of Amazon warehouse in India stands at 60 across 15 states that has an area equivalent to more than 100 football fields.

 Report from software as a service (SaaS) provider Unicommerce shows increasing penetration of e-commerce beyond tier-1 cities with major growth coming from tier-2 and tier-3 towns/villages due to increasing vernacular language content and improving last mile delivery.
 Consumers are also diversifying their purchasing option from large scale e-commerce channels like Amazon or Flipkart to specific retail brand websites.
 As per Goldman Sachs, three or four players can co-exist in the e-commerce space given the size of India but travel, food delivery, ride-hailing services will see a maximum of two players capturing the market.
 Reliance Jio will increase competition in grocery, fintech, online retail, food delivery.
-From February 2020 to June 2020 during the Covid19 lock-down period, e-commerce increased by 117% with the delivery of only essential supplies that is now bigger than the pre-Covid19 level.
+From February 2020 to June 2020 during the COVID-19 lock-down period, e-commerce increased by 117% with the delivery of only essential supplies that is now bigger than the pre-COVID-19 level.
 Flipkart surpassed 1.5 billion visits per month with 45% growth in monthly active user while 30% growth in transaction per consumer.
 Tier-3 markets are showing 53% year on year growth with higher internet penetration and connectivity.
 Kinetic Green started selling electric auto rickshaw and golf carts online mainly in eastern and northern parts of India with a revenue of ₹75 crore in 2019 which now stands at ₹100 crore as of August 2020.
-E-commerce helped Nestlé increase sales at a rate of 122% which contributes to 3.6% of overall sales during Q2 of 2020-21.
+E-commerce helped Nestlé increase sales at a rate of 122% which contributes to 3.6% of overall sales during Q2 of 2020–21.
 Apple Inc. is opening online channel to sell products in India for the first time during August 2020 to target the festival seasons.